 The game includes custom cards to manipulate your dice, affect your opponent or increase your power.
 The game ends when only one Queen Bee remains.

 The game involves area-control, combat, hand management and dice manipulation.
-It also has a progressive-cooperative mechanic as teams are one by one taken over.
+It also has a partnership mechanic as teams are one by one taken over.
 It rewards teams on the move and attacking by having more “attack” only cards and tie-breakers where the attacking teams win.
 If you want to have the last Queen Bee remaining then you will want to be on the move early.

 For reviews from people who have played our game click HERE .